-We have partnered with organizations committed to youth to bring Computer Science opportunities to disadvantaged young people in India.
+We have partnered with organizations committed to education of young people in India to bring Computer Science opportunities to disadvantaged.

 Pi Jam Foundation is the India partner of code.org.
 It envisions a holistic CS Ecosystem in India and has been working in the schools of Maharashtra for bringing CS education to government schools.
 PiJam foundation is taking their work forward though their partnership with Amazon Future Engineer and Leadership for equity.
 They are also building a mobile first curriculum for teaching CS to students.

 Learning Links Foundation, in collaboration with AFE, is reaching 83,000+ students, 1400+ teachers across 800 government owned schools in 5 states to build aspirations of a CS higher education and career.
 The strategy is to expose students to CS fundamentals, build systemic capacities across the education ecosystem through webinars and roundtables, and operate at scale through partnerships with government schools.

 The American India Foundation, in collaboration with AFE, is taking computer science education in Indian languages to more than a 100 schools in Haryana reaching more than 500 teachers and thousands of students.
 AIF will build teachers’ capacities in CS, and help students develop scientific temperament and critical thinking, learn coding and most importantly, encourage interest in CS.

 As a part of the global Amazon and Code.org partnership, code.org is working with the AFE India partners to provide access to content and curricula - over 400 hours of lessons with robust tools for both teachers and students.
 Code.org is working closely with the Amazon team in India to make more Code.org resources available in Hindi, Marathi, Tamil, and Telugu, and will continue to make more content available in other Indian languages as well.
 As a knowledge partner, Code.org also brings learnings and best practices from their work in the U.S. and the work of their global network of partners.